 “Well let me spare everyone else for ye!”
 Mr. Boucher, the village butcher charged forward with his chopper and made a clean cut from the neck down to the chest of the old lady who had just stood there offering no resistance.

-The wound around the chopper melded and suddenly the chopper was stuck right in her body.
+The wound around the chopper healed and suddenly the chopper was stuck right in her body.
 Mr. Boucher let go of his chopper as if it was burning.
 He looked up from his chopper and came face to face with the old woman.

-“Tell me, what’s your name?”
-She asked calmly.
+“Tell me, what’s your name?” she asked calmly.
 When no response came, the old lady repeated her question again, this time, more emphatically.